-No adults other than staff and expected visitors will be allowed into school; please leave your child at the correct entrance door for their class (listed below) and collect them from there at the end of the session.
+No adults other than staff and expected visitors will be allowed into school; please leave your child at the correct entrance door for their bubble (listed below) and collect them from there at the end of the session.
 An adult will greet your child in the morning and welcome them into the classroom.

-Entrance doors for classes
+Entrance doors for Bubbles:

 Breakfast club and after-school club

 In order to help us in maintaining the integrity of the bubbles as much as we can, please only use the breakfast and after school clubs if this is absolutely necessary.